Guthrum

-Under the terms of his surrender, Guthrum was obliged to be baptised as a Christian to endorse the agreement, plus allow him to rule more legitimately over his Christian vassals, while remaining pagan to his pagan vassals and then leave Wessex.
+Under the terms of his surrender, Guthrum was obliged to be baptised as a Christian to endorse the agreement and then leave Wessex.
 The subsequent Treaty of Alfred and Guthrum set out the boundaries between Alfred and Guthrum's territories, as well as agreements on peaceful trade and the weregild value of its people.
-This treaty is seen as the foundation of the Danelaw.
+The treaty is seen as the foundation of the Danelaw.
 Guthrum ruled East Anglia under his baptismal name of Æthelstan until his death.

 Background

 Viking raids began in England in the late 8th century.
 The first one probably took place in either 787 or 789.
 The Anglo-Saxon Chronicle for 787 says that:

-Small-scale raiding of the English kingdoms continued on and off until 865, when a much larger army landed in East Anglia with the intention of invading and conquering.
-This initial army was reinforced in 871 by the Great Summer Army (mycel sumorlida).
+Small-scale raiding of the English kingdoms continued on and off until 865, when a much larger army landed in East Anglia with the intention of invading and conquering it.
+The initial army was reinforced in 871 by the Great Summer Army (mycel sumorlida).